TheFifthRider/fate-slash-fate/docs/aspects.md

 1. Add +2 per invoke to your own Roll.
 2. Add +2 per invoke to someone else's Roll against Passive Opposition
 3. Add +2 per invoke to someone or something's Passive Opposition.
 4. Reroll all four of your Fate Dice.
-(Recommended most for negative rolls)
+(Recommended when you roll -3 or lower)

 Fate Points can famously be spent to "Declare A Story Detail", but this is not an Invocation.